 Welcome back to our long-term test of the Mazda CX-9.
 Click here to see the previous update.

-When the Mazda CX-9 was taken by towing dublin into the AutoGuide.com garage for a long-term test, I knew it wouldn’t be long before I had a trailer on the back of it.
+When the Mazda CX-9 was taken by Express Towing services into the AutoGuide.com garage for a long-term test, I knew it wouldn’t be long before I had a trailer on the back of it.

 In the pursuit of a well-rounded test, we opted to have a hitch fitted to our tester because owning a trailer, whether it be for toys or cargo, is certainly a requirement for many of today’s active families.